10 Tales of Legendary Ghost Ships

 It's been called the worst disaster in the "Graveyard of the Pacific," a treacherous stretch of coastal water from Oregon to Vancouver Island.
 On January 22, 1906, the Valencia, a coastal passenger liner en route from San Francisco to Seattle via Victoria, snagged on a submerged reef on the southwest coast of Vancouver Island.
 Would-be rescuers were thwarted by the jagged, uncharted rocks and a fierce storm, and many lifeboats capsized in the roiling waters.
 For 36 hours, scores of passengers clung to the deck or the rigging, enduring a series of strategic errors by rescuers and crew.
 Finally, a giant wave swept most of them out to sea.
 Only 37 of the 136 passengers survived, and all of the ship's women and children perished.
 An investigation into the disaster resulted in the creation of the Pachena Point Lighthouse and a life-saving trail for shipwrecked mariners, which later became the West Coast Trail.

 Several strange occurrences have been reported in connection with the disaster.
 Some onboard another nearby ship reported seeing an image of the Valencia take shape in the exhaust cloud formed by the rescue ship City of Topeka, which managed to save some survivors.
 For years afterward, sailors on the west coast of Vancouver Island reported seeing a phantom Valencia foundering on the waves, its terrified passengers and crew still holding on for dear life.
-There were also reports of Indian fisherman discovering a lifeboat either manned by skeletons and on the water, or filled with skeletons and mysteriously hidden inside a cave.
+There were also reports of Indian fisherman discovering a lifeboat either crewed by skeletons and on the water, or filled with skeletons and mysteriously hidden inside a cave.
 But perhaps most incredible of all is the fact that the Valencia’s lifeboat No. 5 was found drifting in Barkley Sound in 1933, still in decent condition 27 years after the disaster.
 Part of the lifeboat later went on display at the Maritime Museum in Victoria, B.C.